Uns0g/notes_app/README.md

 ## To Do

-- [ ] A "No note found" message in case there are no notes with the searched title.
+- [x] Fix the bug of the undefined tags in notes.
 - [ ] Fix the issue of the selected tags in filter menu.
-- [ ] A better modal form for the tags.
 - [ ] The other tags' menus fade when the user clicks in another tag.
+- [ ] A modal form for the tags with a close button.
+- [ ] A "No note found" message in case there are no notes with the searched title.
+- [ ] A help button to give the user instructions and a guide to markdown syntax;
-- [ ] Add a "larger notes" section.
+- [ ] A "larger notes" section.
-- [x] Add a viewer to all the tags.
 - [ ] Responsiveness.
 - [ ] Refactor the code and organize css files.
-- [ ] Improve this own README.
+- [ ] Improve this own README and add a section in it to usage of the app.
-- [ ] Host it in Github pages?]
+- [ ] Host it in Github pages?

 ## Extras